-Planet formation, the process by which planets form, is not completely understood: theories of parts of the process seem solid, but others are not settled upon, with some parts unexplained.
+Planet formation, the process by which planets form, is not completely understood: theories of portions of the process seem solid, but others are not settled upon, with some unexplained.
 Various theories are promoted, debated and refined, but despite the questions, they are developed in detail sufficient for computer simulation as a means of showing their plausibility and generating statistics and characteristics that might be compared with observation.
+Theories developed before extra-solar planets were observed were naturally developed to lead to the solar system and exoplanets have introduced new mysteries, necessitating further development of theories.
+Planetary migration has come to be a major factor.

-The nebular hypothesis is well accepted regarding the source of the material, the gravitational instability model explains the "clumping" of mass necessary to get things started and the core accretion model is a good explanation of how planets grow larger than rocky planets (e.g., giant planets).
+The nebular hypothesis is well accepted regarding the source of the material, the star-forming nebula settling into a circumstellar disk (a protoplanetary disk) from which the planets are formed.
+The gravitational instability model explains the "clumping" of mass necessary to form planets and the core accretion model explains how the beginnings of a planet grow further.

 The core accretion model is associated with solid cores, assuming material that can become solid, i.e., metals, thus assumes a certain metallicity in the disk and star.
 Such a tendency can be tested by survey.
 This is colloquially known as cold start, because it is thought that it would leave significantly less heat in the planet than gravitational instability, which is thus known as hot start, and it is thought to affect the subsequent composition of the planet, which in turn, can be used to determine the planet's formation pattern.

 Gravity plays a role in both gravitational instability and in the accretion of gas forming atmospheres.
-A Keplerian disk is no more than a first approximation, with radiation pressure, gas pressure playing a role, as well as dynamical interaction such as wind shear (WISH).
-A radius around a growing planet where its gravity dominates is not the same as the Hill radius, but including other affects, is smaller.
+A Keplerian disk is no more than a first approximation of a protoplanetary disk, with radiation pressure, gas pressure playing a role, as well as dynamical interaction such as wind shear (WISH).
+A radius around a growing planet where its gravity dominates is not the same as the Hill radius, but is smaller because it includes other effects (e.g., Bondi radius).

 The assumption is that dust forms from gas, and combines into small solid bodies of increasing scale up to planet sized.
-The challenge is to provide plausible means by which growth can continue at each size, and the specific challenges are commonly referred to as "barriers", i.e., places in the growth process where there are seeming impediments to further growth.
-Some barriers cited include:
+The challenge is to provide plausible means by which growth can continue at each size, and the specific challenges are commonly referred to as barriers, i.e., places in the growth process where there are seeming impediments to further growth.

 Recent models suggest that protoplanetary disks form striae such that dust collects into pebble-size bunches, and that the fluid dynamics of the disk tend to bring these to the forming planets (pebble accretion).